discus0434/pdf-translator/README.md

 - For PDF to text conversion, using [PaddlePaddle](https://github.com/PaddlePaddle/PaddleOCR) model.

-- The docker image is based on [paddlepaddle/paddle](https://hub.docker.com/r/paddlepaddle/paddle/tags/) container.
+- The docker image is based on [paddlepaddle/paddle](https://hub.docker.com/r/paddlepaddle/paddle/tags/).

 - Font files are from [Source Han Serif](https://github.com/adobe-fonts/source-han-serif). **Due to the license, this repository does not allow commercial use.**